SyedAbdullah01/Music-Player/README.md

 ## Technologies Used

-- HTML: Used for structuring the web page and its elements.
+- **HTML**: Used for structuring the web page and its elements.
-- CSS: Used for styling the music player and making it visually appealing.
+- **CSS**: Used for styling the music player and making it visually appealing.
-- JavaScript: Used for implementing the functionality of the music player.
+- **JavaScript**: Used for implementing the functionality of the music player.
-- GitHub: Hosted the project repository and provided a platform for collaboration.
+- **GitHub**: Hosted the project repository and provided a platform for collaboration.
-- Netlify: Deployed the live demo of the music player.
+- **Netlify**: Deployed the live demo of the music player.